 Team AUStringer to pursue RAAF Aviation Mission Training System

-Cobham Aviation Services has signed a Teaming Agreement with CAE Australia to create Team Austringer, to respond to the Project AIR 5428 Phase 3 – Air Mission Training System and develop a training solution for the Royal Australian Air Force.
+Cobham Aviation Services has joined forces with CAE Australia and Nova Systems to create Team AUStringer, to respond to the Project AIR 5428 Phase 3 – Air Mission Training System and develop a training solution for the Royal Australian Air Force.

 Team AUStringer will combine best-in-class training, leading-edge training technology and proven operational expertise to present a proposal to the Commonwealth for a sovereign, transformative and enduring mission training system.